l7mp/learning-go/99-labs/02-webapps/README.md

 minikube start --memory=4096m --cpus=2 --driver=podman --container-runtime=cri-o
 ```

 If you have already created the cluster then `minikube status` will report whether it is running.
-If not, simply use `minikube start` to start it fro where you left last time you issued `minikube stop`.
+If not, simply use `minikube start` to start it from where you left last time you issued `minikube stop`.

 <!-- This will download all required artifacts and create a new Minikube cluster using 4GB memory and max 2 CPU cores locally.
 The cluster will use the `podman` driver and the `cri-o` container runtime.  -->